-Apply to be a model - New-Born to 25 year olds
+Apply to be a model - New-Born to adults

 There are two ways to apply to be a model:

-If you have recently had a professional photo shoot or you have sharp/clear snap shots, email four low resolution images, accompanied by the following details:
+If you have recently (within six months) had a professional photo shoot or you have sharp/clear snapshots, email four low-resolution images, accompanied by the online form:

 - For under 16-year-olds, a parent/guardian must also supply their name and contact details.
 Under 16-year-olds MUST ALWAYS be accompanied with their parent/guardian.

-Please go to ONLINE PROMTION button below for more details and to fill out a form.
+Please go to ONLINE PROMOTION button below for more details and to fill out a form.